September is National Skincare Awareness Month aka one of the best months ever!!

 Journal of the American Academy of Dermatology, 2019-10-01, Volume 81, Issue 4, Pages AB246-AB246.

 I definitely recommend reading up on this topic.
-There is a lot of misleading information stating that sunscreens cause cancer or other serious problems in humans, but an AAD article from this year states that “There have been no convincing studies showing harmful effects of sunscreen to human health.”
-They do agree that it is likely that oxybenzone and octinoxate can contribute to environmental problems such as coral reef bleaching, although more research is needed for a conclusion.
+There is a lot of misleading information stating that sunscreens cause cancer or other serious problems in humans, but the AAD states that “There have been no convincing studies showing harmful effects of sunscreen to human health.”
+Sunscreens are safe and protect you from cancer!
+The AAD does agree that it is likely that oxybenzone and octinoxate can contribute to environmental problems such as coral reef bleaching, although more research is needed for a conclusion.
 As I mentioned earlier, sun protective clothing is also a great option and does not have these environmental effects.

 Other factors that impact skin health:

-We always hear about the importance of staying hydrated for health, and skin care is no exception.
+We always hear about the importance of staying hydrated for health, and skincare is no exception.
 Good hydration is crucial to skin health and appearance, and the best thing is just to drink enough water.
-In some cases, tap water (if it's clean) may actually be better than filtered water due to its higher content of minerals and ions that your body and skin needs!
+In some cases, tap water (if it's clean and safe) may actually be better than filtered water due to its higher content of minerals and ions that your body and skin needs!

 And I couldn't write a post about beverages with talking about tea!!!
 I have a whole shelf full of different teas, and was once told that if I got a paper cut I would bleed tea.
 So I love tea a lot, if you haven’t gathered this from my many tea parties (see here, here, and here).

 Different types of tea can also provide health and skin benefits.
-Green tea is really great for skin!
+Green tea can be great for skin!
 It is anti-inflammatory (you can also place green tea bags on your skin to help with redness or puffy eyes), protects cell membranes, and also helps your metabolism.

 My favorite teas are probably mint and chai, but I love pretty much all teas.
-I love Yogi Teas because they have inspirational messages on the tea label, which is really fun and makes me smile when I start my day with a cup of tea!
+I love the brand Yogi Tea because they have inspirational messages on the tea label, which is really fun and makes me smile when I start my day with a cup of tea!
 The tea boxes also have yoga stretch ideas on them.
-I recently got a really tasty cinnamon vanilla tea from Yogi Tea that says it's good for your skin, which makes sense because cinnamon is a great antioxidant, and antioxidants help with healthy skin.
-If you're looking to check out some teas, I love David's Tea stores because they have many samples and options, and you can get free tea on your birthday!

 Salmon (and other fish) is great for skin because it provides essential fatty acids that help strengthen cell membranes and retain moisture.
 Yay for healthy fats!